Itinerary: Kiev, Lviv, Krakow, Warsaw

-Arrival to Kiev, optional transfer to the Hotel Park Inn Kyiv**** or similar, check-in, welcome meeting.
+Arrival in Kiev, optional transfer to Hotel Sky Loft Kyiv**** or similar, check-in, welcome meeting.

 DAY 2 (THURSDAY): KIEV

-Founded in the late 9th century Kiev is one of the oldest cities in Europe and the cradle of Slavic civilization and Orthodox Christianity.
+Founded in the late 9th century Kyiv is one of the oldest cities of Europe and the cradle of Slavic civilization and Orthodox Christianity.
 The morning sightseeing tour introduces us to the historic city and all its treasures including St. Vladimir’s Cathedral, Golden Gates, St. Sophia Cathedral, St. Michael’s Golden-Domed Monastery, which we reach by cable car, Independence Square, Opera House and St. Andrew’s Cathedral.
-The afternoon is reserved for an optional excursion to the world famous Cave Monastery featuring amazing architectural monuments, ranging from the bell towers, to the cathedrals to the underground cave systems and the strong stone fortification walls.
-In the evening we suggest an optional dinner with folklore music at Restaurant Opanas.
+The afternoon is reserved for an optional excursion to the world famous Cave Monastery featuring amazing architectural monuments, ranging from bell towers to cathedrals to underground cave systems and strong stone fortification walls.
+In the evening enjoy an optional dinner with folklore music at Restaurant Opanas.

 DAY 3 (FRIDAY): KIEV

-The morning offers an optional excursion to the large Pirogovo Ethnographic Open Air Museum, where farmsteads, wooden churches, windmills and village architecture from all regions of the large country will bring us back to the atmosphere of 18th and 19th century rural Ukraine.
-In the afternoon we peopose an optional visit to St. Sophia’s Cathedral and the National History Museum.
+The morning offers an optional excursion to the Mamayeva Sloboda Open-Air Museum, where farmsteads, wooden churches, windmills and village architecture from all regions of the large country will bring us back to the atmosphere of 18th and 19th century rural Ukraine.
+In the afternoon is offered an optional visit to St. Sophia’s Cathedral and the National History Museum.
 The St. Sophia Cathedral – built in 11th century – is an UNESCO heritage monastery complex with unique ancient frescoes.
-The visit includes also the Bell Tower, the Monks Refectory and the Metropolite House.
+The visit includes also Bell Tower, Monks Refectory and Metropolite House.
 We proceed to the National Historical Museum with over 800 thousand unique exhibits related to the history and culture of Ukraine.

 DAY 4 (SATURDAY): KIEV-LVIV

-The early morning is reserved for an optional visit to the unique Chernobyl Museum dedicated to the 1986 Chernobyl disaster, which also signaled the beginning of the end of Soviet Ukraine.
-In the afternoon we go to the train station to board to the modern high-speed train bound for Lviv.
-Upon arrival in the evening to Lviv, transfer to the Hotel Dnister**** or similar, check in.
+The early morning is reserved for an optional visit to the unique Chernobyl Museum dedicated to the 1986 Chernobyl disaster, which also signalled the beginning of the end of Soviet Ukraine.
+In the afternoon we go to the railway station to board the modern high-speed train bound for Lviv.
+Upon arrival in the evening to Lviv, transfer to Hotel Dnister**** or similar, check in.

 DAY 5 (SUNDAY): LVIV